 (1) Includes annual incentive bonus opportunities under the Churchill Downs Incorporated 1997 Incentive Compensation Plan for each of the named executive officers awarded.
 See "Compensation Discussion and Analysis" beginning on page 30.
-Actual bonus payments for the fiscal year reported are also listed under Non-Equity Incentive Plan Compensation in the Summary Compensation Table on page 39.
+Actual bonus payments for the fiscal year reported are also listed in column (g) of the Summary Compensation Table on page 39.